kubeflow/dashboard/README.md

 ## Migrate from V1

-In the past, up until the Kubeflow 1.10 release, the components hosed in this repo were living in the [`kubeflow/kubeflow`](https://github.com/kubeflow/kubeflow) repository.
+In the past, up until the Kubeflow 1.10 release, the components hosed in this repository were living in the [`kubeflow/kubeflow`](https://github.com/kubeflow/kubeflow) repository.

 To accomodate the migration, the first `v2.0.0` release of this repository contains the same artifacts